On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 If you choose a free text allergy, you’ll receive a yellow alert notification after selecting it.

-To fix this, delete the allergy and select the one from the list provided.
+To fix this, delete the allergy.
+Once deleted, re-add the allergy and select one from the list provided.

 I want to change my Signature Password.
 How do I do that?